kumariJay/newTotally/README.md

 # newTotally
-This is make something new
+This is for making something new